 This is where users' data science, engineering, and machine learning workflows are executed.

 All workloads in the Domino application run as containerized processes, orchestrated by Kubernetes.
 Kubernetes is an industry-standard container orchestration system.
-Kubernetes was launched by Google and has broad community and vendor support, including managed offerings from all major cloud providers.

 Typically, you will provision and manage your own Kubernetes cluster into which you will install Domino.
 Domino can advise on best practices for creating and managing Kubernetes clusters.
 Contact your account executive for more information about deployment options.